Wazir (film): Plot

 Anti-Terrorism Squad officer Danish Ali (Farhan Akhtar) lives with his wife Ruhana (Aditi Rao Hydari) and little daughter Noorie.
 One day, while Danish is driving with his wife and daughter, he spots the terrorist Farooq Rameez and chases him.
 Noorie is killed in the ensuing shootout while Rameez escapes.
 Ruhana is shattered and blames Danish for Noorie's death.
 Danish later kills Rameez during a police operation, angering his seniors, who wanted Rameez alive to find out which politician he was going to meet.
 Subsequently, Danish is suspended from the ATS.

-A grief-stricken Danish is about to kill himself at Noorie's grave when a mysterious van appears, driving off when Danish yells at it.
+A grief-stricken Danish is about to kill himself at Noorie's grave when a mysterious van appears, which drives off when Danish yells at it.
 Danish finds a wallet lying where the van was, goes to return it, and meets its owner, a handicapped chess master named Pandit Omkar Nath Dhar (Amitabh Bachchan), who turns out to have been Noorie's chess teacher.
 Pandit starts teaching Danish chess and tells him about Nina, Pandit's daughter who also died.
 Nina (Vaidehi Parashurami) had been teaching chess to Ruhi (Mazel Vyas), the daughter of a government minister, Yazaad Qureshi (Manav Kaul), and had fallen down the stairs at Qureshi's house and died.
 Pandit is convinced that her death was not an accident.
 Puzzled and intrigued, Danish tries to meet Qureshi, but cops at the minister's office threaten him with arrest.
-Danish later meets Ruhi at her school to ask her about Nina, but Ruhi is taken away by Qureshi who threatens her for talking to Danish.
+Danish later meets Ruhi at her school to ask her about Nina, but Ruhi is taken away by Qureshi's people.
+Qureshi threatens Ruhi for talking to Danish.
+The police close Nina's case file and inform Pandit, who is angry and heartbroken at this injustice, as no one believes him that his daughter was murdered.
+He is shown being dejected and seeking a way from God to avenge his innocent daughter's death in someway.
+In his helpless anger, he goes to India Gate and attacks Qureshi's convoy, hurling a shoe at it.

 That night Pandit is brutally attacked by Wazir (Neil Nitin Mukesh), a hitman sent by Qureshi, who warns Pandit and Danish to stop chasing Qureshi.